jonasbrami/aiotrino/README.md

 This package provides a asyncio client interface to query [Trino](https://trino.io/) a distributed SQL engine.
 It supports Python 3.9, 3.10, 3.11, 3.12, 3.13.

+**Note**: This fork is designed to prototype Arrow spooling functionality in conjunction with the Trino server fork at [https://github.com/jonasbrami/trino](https://github.com/jonasbrami/trino), which implements server-side Arrow spooling support.

 # Installation

 ```